 - Modify the pump basin’s automatic turnoff level

-Call an HVAC expert with any questions or concerns.
+Call a plumbing expert with any questions or concerns.

 5. Clanging Noises

 A clanging noise coming from your sump pump means that one or more parts are vibrating vigorously.
 Here are some quick fixes for this problem: